auth0/nextjs-auth0/README.md

 - Create a `[auth0]` directory under the newly created `auth` directory.
 - Create a `route.js` file under the newly created `[auth0]` directory.

-The path to your dynamic API route file would be `/app/api/auth/[auth0]/route.js`.
+The path to your dynamic API route file will be `/app/api/auth/[auth0]/route.js`.
 Populate that file as follows:

 ```js
 import { handleAuth } from '@auth0/nextjs-auth0';